TudorDan/TechInterviewWorkbook/README.md

 - Integer MAX_VALUE is approx 2^31, which exceeds the 32bit memory.
 - A guess is that BigInteger can grow as large as your ram.

 #### When you use method overriding, can you change the access level of the method, from protected to public?
-Why?When you use method overriding, can you change the access level of the method, from public to protected?
 Why?

 - Yes, we can override a method by changing only the access modifiers in java pertaining the following rule:
   - The access level cannot be more restrictive than the overridden method's access level.